Prices – Then and Now

 But the item that stands out the most is the tax rate.
 In 1962, we paid about 20% of our income in taxes; today it is double that rate.
-If you do not like the price of a movie ticket, you can simply choose not to go to the movies.
+If you do not like the price of a movie ticket, you can simply wait for the DVD/Netflix release.
 But no working, productive American can avoid the confiscatory tax rate.

 Items that involve technology are generally less expensive; or at least, their prices have gone up more slowly than others.
 Items that involve manual labor have generally gone up considerably more than others.
 This may explain why U.S. companies have been forced to rely on non-USA labor to remain competitive.
 U.S. labor rates have skyrocketed over the past 40 years.

-The numbers on this page come from the Bureau of Labor Statistics, the Department of Labor, DePaul University, newspaper archives, the Tax Foundation... and our own memories.
+The numbers on this page come from the Bureau of Labor Statistics, the Department of Labor, DePaul University, Wikipedia, Boomberg news, newspaper archives, the Tax Foundation... and our own memories.

 This is a work in progress; we’ll have more information as we dig up more numbers.
 What’s missing?
 What can you add to our price comparison?
-Use the "contact us” link to help us complete this section at BBHQ.
+Use the “talk to us” link to help us complete this section at BBHQ.

 Please help us by buying stuff through our link to Amazon.com: